-- Rice — Any cooked rice will work, but for extra flavor, I love adding this homemade cilantro lime rice.
+- Rice — Any cooked rice will work, but for extra flavor, I love adding this red Mexican rice or cilantro lime rice.

 - Beans — We love beans around here and have a couple recipes on the blog.
 My favorite beans for this burrito are these creamy refried beans, but these coconut black beans would also be amazing.
 Opening a can of pinto or black beans and warming them up with a little oil and garlic is also an easy option.

 - Melted cheese (optional) — If you are dairy-free or vegan, you can leave this out, but I do love adding just a small handful to the tortilla before anything else, and then heating it in a skillet so that it melts a little.
 Any cheese works, but I usually stick with Monterey Jack or a blend of melty Cheddar cheeses.
 For a non-dairy option, try my favorite vegan queso that’s made with cashews (I just love it!).

 Since we often freeze these burritos, we don’t add any lettuce, tomato, sour cream or other toppings like avocado.
 If you are eating them straight away, feel free to add any extras you love.
 Or, if you are freezing them, once they are thawed and ready to eat, simply add your favorite salsas and toppings to the top or side of the burrito.
 Here are a few suggestions:

 - Sour cream or for a dairy-free option, try this Dreamy Tahini Sauce or Vegan Queso

 - Shredded lettuce or try this Mayo Free Cilantro Lime Coleslaw

 - Diced tomatoes or try Pico de Gallo (fresh tomato salsa)